rust-unofficial/patterns/patterns/interpreter.md

 S ->(S)
 S ->()
 ```
-So, in order to generate a string with balanced parentheses we repeatedly apply pruduction rules.
+So, in order to generate a string with balanced parentheses we repeatedly apply production rules.
 For exmaple, to derive `()()` we apply the following rules
 ```ignore
 S -> SS -> ()(S) -> ()()
 ```